Help Center

 What is credit repair?

-Credit repair is the process of disputing inaccurate, incomplete, or unverifiable information on your credit reports with the three major credit bureaus (Equifax, Experian, TransUnion).
-Legitimate credit repair companies help you identify and challenge errors that may be hurting your credit score.
+Credit repair is the process of reviewing and disputing inaccurate, incomplete, or unverifiable information on your credit reports with the three major credit bureaus (Equifax, Experian, TransUnion).
+Credit repair companies may help identify and challenge reported errors, but outcomes depend on the facts in each file.

 Is credit repair legal?

 Yes.
 Credit repair is legal and protected by federal law.
 The Credit Repair Organizations Act (CROA) regulates credit repair companies and gives consumers the right to dispute inaccurate information on their credit reports.
-However, no company can legally guarantee specific results.
+Companies should not promise or advertise specific credit-repair results.

 How much does credit repair cost?